kixxauth/enginemill/docs/current/command_line.md

 Enginemill Help
 ---------------
-To get help from Enginemill for commandline usage, simply enter
+To get help from Enginemill for command line usage, simply enter

 	em --help